 2. Wash and dry them

-Once home, rinse your berries thoroughly under water using a strainer and let them dry.
+Once home, rinse your berries thoroughly using a strainer and let them dry.
 (Moisture is the perfect breeding ground for mold, so make sure they are completely dry before storing them.)
 It is very tricky to dry raspberries, and therefore unless you are going to eat them the same day it might be better to wash them right before eating them.
 You could also skip this step and wash all berries directly before you are consuming them to avoid the drying process.

 3. Organize them